-Yes, this watch is actually beautiful, but just don’t think about including it into your shortlist of daily rotation.
+Yes, this watch is actually beautiful, but just don’t think about including it in your shortlist of daily rotation.
 It looks gorgeous with these tattoo-style engravings, but it is the sort of accessory that can only be worn a couple of times per year on special occasions.

 A little disappointingly, Linde Werdelin doesn’t offer much information regarding the movement that powers the watch.
 They only say that the caliber ticks at a pretty standard tempo of 28,800 semi-oscillations per hour and is good for 42 hours on a single charge.
 It’s probably a good old ETA 2824 or, perhaps, its competitor made by Sellita.